California’s Brooksby, 20, to play Italy’s Sinner, 19, in DC - NewsBreak

 He has not dropped a set through four victories — three against seeded opponents, including No. 2 Felix Auger-Aliassime and No. 16 Frances Tiafoe, and another against two-time Grand Slam runner-up Kevin Anderson.

-No less than a tennis authority than of Brooksby’s progress.
+No less than a tennis authority than Andy Murray took note of Brooksby’s progress.
 The three-time major champion and former No. 1 tweeted, “Jenson Brooksby is the sort of player I love to watch,” praising his “variety” and “high tennis IQ.”

 Next up is another seeded, and even younger, opponent: No. 5 Jannik Sinner, a 19-year-old from Italy who defeated Steve Johnson of the U.S. 6-4, 6-2.